-Child endangerment is a form of child abuse or neglect in Nevada where a parent or guardian leaves a child in a dangerous situation.
-A person may be convicted of this crime even if he/she never lays a hand on the child or does not mean for the child to be harmed.
+Child endangerment is a form of child abuse or child neglect in Nevada whereby a parent or guardian leaves a child in a dangerous situation.
+A person may be convicted of this crime even if he/she never lays a hand on the child nor means mean for the child to be harmed.
 Penalties for child endangerment range from only fines to decades in Nevada State Prison depending on:

 - the extent of the injuries,